-Our ABL, as amended, is provided by a consortium of banking institutions and consists of a revolving credit facility of \$175.0 million in borrowing capacity that expires in July 29, 2025.
-Included in the ABL is the ability to borrow up to \$25.0 million of swing line loans and up to \$60.0 million of letters of credit.
+Our ABL is provided by a syndicate of banking institutions and consists of a revolving credit facility of \$175.0 million in borrowing capacity that matures the earlier of (a) March 16, 2029, which is ninety-one days prior to the stated maturity date of our 4.0% Senior Notes if the Notes are still outstanding on that date or (b) March 28, 2029.
+The ABL includes the ability to borrow up to \$25.0 million of swing line loans and up to \$60.0 million of letters of credit.
 The ABL permits us to increase the size of the credit facility by an additional \$150.0 million in certain circumstances subject to adequate borrowing base availability.